fuverdred/ALTA/README.md

 - pyb_i2c_lcd.py => Third party LCD screen library to enable the status to be shown on an LCD display.
 - lcd_api.py => Third party LCD screen library

-Currently it initiates all of the methods of interaction with ALTA:
-- Built in PRT
-- Sample PRT
-- Light dependent resistor (LDR) read via analogue read
-- Fans pin, standard IO pin

-It also creates an instance of the ALTA class, which has methods for running ice nucleation experiments.